flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/approaches.md

 ## Autoland

+Some types of approaches (CAT IIIC) may require the aircraft to perform an autoland.
+While autolands in full CAT IIIC conditions may be infrequent, autolands may be performed on a semi regular basis depending on the operator.
+Some aircraft types require the aircraft itself to have autoland recency, for example, one autoland per 90 days.
+An Autoland can be performed after an ILS approach of any category, however when done for practice or recency care needs to be taken to avoid interference of the approach beams by aircraft crossing runways.

-Autolands are, unlike what the media might want everyone to think, not used all that frequently!
+~~ Autolands are, unlike what the media might want everyone to think, not used all that frequently!
 The only time it is fully used is in conditions of bad weather, where the clouds are too low or the visibility not far enough to continue to do a normal manual approach.
 Special rules must be in place to prevent any interference with the aircraft, as this is a precise maneuvre with not much room for error.
+~~

+(Most of the following is incorrect and perhaps interesting but not relevant)
 ### ^^Rules at the Airfield^^

 To fly an Autoland, the approach you are flying must be a CAT II ILS or higher.
 This means that only certain airfields can perform these, where the localizer and glideslopes have been certified as accurate enough to guide the aircraft to a successful landing.
 An airfield with anything such as an offset ILS, where the ILS is not aligned with the runway, will not be able to offer an Autoland approach.